How to test, adjust and balance HVAC systems

 2. Check filters for design specifications and for cleanliness.

-3. Check dampers (both volume and fire) for correct and locked positions and temperature control for completeness of installation before starting fans.
+3. Check dampers (both volume and fire) for correct and locked positions and temperature control to ensure the completeness of installation before starting fans.

 4. Prepare report test sheets for both fans and outlets.
-Obtain manufacturer’s outlet factors and recommend procedures for testing.
-Prepare a summation of required outlet volumes to permit a crosscheck with required fan volumes.
+Obtain the manufacturer’s outlet factors and recommend testing procedures.
+Prepare a summation of required outlet volumes to permit a cross-check with required fan volumes.

-5. Determine best locations in main and branch ductwork for most accurate duct traverses.
+5. Determine the best main and branch ductwork locations for the most accurate duct traverses.

-6. Place outlet dampers in the full open position.
+6. Place outlet dampers in the fully open position.

 7. Prepare schematic diagrams of system “as-built” ductwork and piping layouts to facilitate reporting.